rokwire/rokwire-community/Verizon Innovation Hub/README.md

 * you may refresh your fork to incorporate multiple pull requests by updating the fork (copy of the repository on your account).
 Click on the "Fetch Upstream" button, located just beneath the green "Code" button on the front page of your fork.

 * these instructions are for users of the Github Web GUI.
 For command-line instructions, please consult the [Git Handbook](https://guides.github.com/introduction/git-handbook/) or Github Docs [Collaborating with PRs](https://docs.github.com/en/github/collaborating-with-pull-requests) section.

+* we will be creating a Capabilities Manager interface in the near future.
+When this is online and functional, you will submit through that interface, but still utilize this repository for a contribution review initiated by the Community Manager.